DoWithPassion/JavaScript/JavascriptConcept.md

   - When we run a javascript code, a **global execution context** is created with memory and code component and it will be deleted after complete execution of the js program.
   - And this execution context is created in two phases.
     1. **Memory Allocation Phase (Creation phase)**
-      - In this phase, js will goes through the program line by line and allocates memory to all the variables and functions in the code.
+      - In this phase, js will go through the program line by line and allocate memory to all the variables and functions in the code.
       - When a variable is created or allocated with memory, the value of the key(variable name) will be undefined.
       - When a function is allocated with memory, the value of that function name(key) will be the entire code in that function.
     2. **Code Execution Phase**